levinliu/gf-nginx-on-vagrant/README.md

 # gf-nginx-on-vagrant
-For Girl Friend to Study Nginx
+For Girlfriend to Study Nginx

 # Start the Box